sazzadsabbir/Global-AI-Job-Market-Salary-Insights-2025/README.md

 # Global AI Job Market & Salary Insights (2025)
 Excel-Based Analysis & Interactive Dashboard
 ## Introduction
-This project analyzes the global AI job market in 2025, focusing on how job demand, salaries, skills, and hiring trends differ across roles, countries, industries, and experience levels.
-Using a structured dataset and an interactive Excel dashboard, it highlights the most in-demand AI roles, the fastest-growing regions, and the industries hiring the most professionals.
-The dashboard is fully interactive—median salary, job count, and top hiring industry update automatically based on selected job title, job location, and job type filters.
-The analysis also explores whether higher demand leads to higher pay, how skills influence salary, and how compensation varies across regions.
-It further examines the impact of experience level on both job availability and salary, and reveals monthly posting trends to identify peak hiring periods in 2025.
-Overall, the dashboard provides clear, data-driven insights for job seekers, students, policymakers, and business leaders wanting to understand global AI workforce trends.
+This project analyzes the global AI job market in 2025, examining differences in job demand, salaries, skills, industries, countries, and experience levels.
+Using a structured dataset and an interactive Excel dashboard, it identifies the most in-demand AI roles, fastest-growing regions, and top hiring industries.
+The dashboard dynamically updates median salary, job count, and leading industry based on selected job title, location, and job type.
+The analysis also explores the relationship between demand and pay, the impact of skills on salary, regional compensation differences, experience-level effects, and monthly hiring trends in 2025.

 # Question to Analyze
 To understand the AI job market and salary insights, i asked the following questions: